 Studies in people show that massage can improve neurotransmitter levels, relieve stress and anxiety, boost the immune system, and more.
-This suggests massage may be useful in dogs for pain and anxiety relief as well as being part of a comprehensive treatment plan for intensive care.1
+This suggests massage may be useful in dogs for pain and anxiety relief and being part of a comprehensive treatment plan for intensive care.1

 Massage May Help Reduce Pain

 Massage can reduce musculoskeletal pain and improve overall quality of life.
-One study looked at 527 dogs receiving therapeutic massage as part of their treatment for pain from muscle, bone, or joint conditions.
-Both their owners and their veterinarians ranked the dogs’ pain scores lower – and their quality of life higher – after massage treatments.2
+For example, one study looked at 527 dogs receiving therapeutic massage as part of their treatment for pain from muscle, bone, or joint conditions.
+Their owners and veterinarians ranked the dogs’ pain scores lower – and their quality of life higher – after massage treatments.2

 Massage May Help Reduce Swelling and Help Movement